 The Rapid Application Development model differs greatly when compared with other software development models.
 The RAD model focuses on speed, while most other software development models emphasize delivering a working product to the customer.

 Compared to other software development methodologies, a RAD team comprises of fewer members.
 Hence, communication is clear and fast.
-Because the RAD approach aims for speed, the development time is less when compared to other approaches.
+Because the RAD Model aims for speed, the development time is less when compared to other Models.

 Most software development models have user input only at the beginning and at the end of the development cycle.
 However, the RAD model keeps the client(s) involved during the entire process of software development.